JRCSTU/wltp/README.rst

 ..
 Attention:: This project is still in *alpha* stage.
 Its results are not
     considered "correct", and official approval procedures should not rely on them.
-    Some of the known deficiencies are described in :doc:`CHANGES`.
+    Some of the known deficiencies are described in these places:

+    * In the :doc:`CHANGES`.
+    * Presented in the diagrams of the :ref:`metrics` section.
+    * Imprinted in the :mod:`~wltp.test.wltp_db_tests` test-case
-    On each build the calculations of this tool are automatically comparared with a pre-determined set of vehicles from Heinz-db, and the results are imprinted in the :mod:`~wltp.test.wltp_db_tests` test-case (currently, mean rpm differ from Heinz-db < 0.5% and gears diff < 5% for a 1800-step class-3 cycle).
+      (automatically comparared with a pre-determined set of vehicles from Heinz-db on each build) Currently, mean rpm differ from Heinz-db < 0.5% and gears diff < 5% for a 1800-step class-3 cycle.

 .. _begin-intro: